-2. Background and Comparison with Related Work
+2. Background and Related Work

-Prior research using traditional retrospective questionnaire methods has focused largely on identifying psychosocial correlates and predictors of selfmanagement in chronic illness in general and specifically in diabetes [9].
+Much prior research using traditional retrospective questionnaire methods has focused on identifying psychosocial correlates and predictors of self-management in chronic illness in general and specifically in diabetes [9].
 With few exceptions, little research using EMA has been conducted in diabetes.
-The few studies conducted have uniquely identified time-based factors, such as time of day and momentary negative emotions, as related to self-management behaviors [18, 19, 20].
+The few studies conducted have uniquely identified time-based factors such as time of day and momentary negative emotions as related to self-management behaviors [19, 20, 21].

-The current study focuses on advancing assessment for factors that have been previously associated with self-management.
-These factors include stress [21], mood [22, 23], stigma [9, 24], and social contexts [8, 12].
-This study also uniquely assesses novel factors not previously studied in the T1D population, such as fatigue [25], location [26], social contexts [8], and contextual factors, such as rushing and traveling.
+Our study focuses on advancing assessment for factors that have been previously associated with self-management, such as stress [22], mood [23, 24], stigma [9, 25] and social context [8, 12].
+We also uniquely assess novel factors not previously studied in this population, such as fatigue [26], location [27], social contexts [8], contextual factors such as rushing and traveling.

-Machine learning (ML) analyses have been applied in various studies, focusing largely on the improvement of diabetes management and control.
-Earlier studies have constructed and fine-tuned different ML models to predict future blood glucose levels based on historical physiological data, [27, 28, 29], detect incorrect blood glucose measurements in [30], predict hypoglycemia [31, 32], manage insulin dosing [33], and applied to provide lifestyle support integrating food recognition, and energy expenditures [34, 35].
+Machine learning (ML) analyses have been applied in various studies focusing on the improvement of diabetes management and control.
+Studies constructed and fine-tuned different ML models to predict future blood glucose levels based on historical physiological data, [28, 29, 30], detect incorrect blood glucose measurements in [31], predict hypoglycemia [32, 33], manage insulin dosing [34], and applied to provide lifestyle support integrating food recognition, and energy expenditures [35, 36].

-This current study applies a learned filter algorithm (LFA) to psychosocial EMA data to predict self-management behaviors.
-This application of predictive analytics differs from other studies outlined above.
-In particular, previous studies focused primarily on how accurately a model could predict a specific outcome, such as glucose values or hypoglycemia.
-Conversely, this study focuses on understanding what types or group(s) of factors have the greatest relative accuracy in predicting the presence or absence of an event.
-This study also focuses on reducing the amount of variables used to predict an outcome by filtering one or more domains of variables with the LFA, yet still extracting the necessary behavioral insight(s).
+In this study, we apply a learned filter algorithm (LFA) to psychosocial EMA data to predict self-management behaviors.
+Our application of predictive analytics differs from other studies outlined above.
+Previous studies focused primarily on how accurately a model can predict a specific outcome such as glucose values or hypoglycemia.
+In contrast, our study focuses on understanding what types or group(s) of factors have the greatest relative accuracy in predicting the presence or absence of an event.

+Our study focuses on reducing the amount of variables used to predict an outcome by filtering one or more domains of variables with the LFA, yet still extracting the necessary behavioral insight(s).